naveenv92/covid-19-visualization/README.md

 Set of data visualizations for COVID-19 data from [Johns Hopkins CSSE department](https://github.com/CSSEGISandData/COVID-19).
 Charts of time series trends are inspired by the plot from this article in the [Financial Times](https://www.ft.com/coronavirus-latest), graphics by [John Burn-Murdoch](https://twitter.com/jburnmurdoch).

-The file `covid_visualization.ipynb` contains a set of functions for extracting key pieces of data from the JHU dataset:
+The file `covid_visualization.ipynb` contains a set of functions for extracting key pieces of data from the JHU dataset.
+Feel free to use or adapt these functions for your specific use case:

 ## Functions